GoogleCloudPlatform/getting-started-python/optional-kubernetes-engine/README.md

-# Deploy Bookshelf to Container Engine/Kubernetes
+# Deploy Bookshelf to Google Kubernetes Engine

-This optional tutorial will walk you through how to deploy the Bookshelf sample application to [Google Container Engine](https://cloud.google.com/container-engine/).
-This tutorial is also applicable to [Kubernetes](http://kubernetes.io/) outside of Container Engine, but may require additional steps for external load balancing.
+This optional tutorial will walk you through how to deploy the Bookshelf sample application to [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
+This tutorial is also applicable to [Kubernetes](http://kubernetes.io/) outside of Google Kubernetes Engine, but may require additional steps for external load balancing.

 ## Pre-requisites